netdata/netdata/docs/netdata-agent/README.md

 ## Dashboard Versions

-The Netdata agents (Standalone, Children and Parents) **share the dashboard** of Netdata Cloud.
-However, when the user is logged in and the Netdata agent is connected to Netdata Cloud, the following are enabled (which are otherwise disabled):
+The Netdata Agents (Standalone, Children and Parents) **share the dashboard** of Netdata Cloud.
+However, when the user is logged in and the Agent is connected to the Cloud, the following are enabled (which are otherwise disabled):

 1. **Access to Sensitive Data**: Some data, like systemd-journal logs and several [Top Monitoring](/docs/top-monitoring-netdata-functions.md) features expose sensitive data, like IPs, ports, process command lines and more.
-To access all these when the dashboard is served directly from a Netdata agent, Netdata Cloud is required to verify that the user accessing the dashboard has the required permissions.
+To access all these when the dashboard is served directly from an Agent, Netdata Cloud is required to verify that the user accessing the dashboard has the required permissions.

-2. **Dynamic Configuration**: Netdata agents are configured via configuration files, manually or through some provisioning system.
+2. **Dynamic Configuration**: Netdata Agents are configured via configuration files, manually or through some provisioning system.
 The latest Netdata includes a feature to allow users to change some configurations (collectors, alerts) via the dashboard.
 This feature is only available to users of paid Netdata Cloud plan.